namannehra/game-snakes/README.md

 game-snakes
 ============

 Web component providing a basic configurable snakes game.
 Use use arrow keys or 'a', 's', 'w', 'd' or touch screen to move.
+Use Space bar or Esc to pause/resume.

 See the [component page](https://namannehra.github.io/game-snakes/) for more information.